-Once the glassblower has finished hand crafting the glass, it is placed in the lehr (or kiln).
+Once the glassblower has finished handcrafting the glass, it is placed in the lehr (or kiln).
 The glass remains in this digitally controlled lehr overnight so that the glass can cool down slowly and in a controlled manner.
-If the glass was simply left to cool outside, it would very quickly crack due to thermal differences within in the glass.
+If the glass was simply left to cool outside, it would very quickly crack due to thermal differences within the glass.

 Recognising Free-Blown Glass